Food delivery during lockdown

 Many families have had success booking delivery slots after calling this number, so we recommend that you try calling them first if you are having trouble accessing online delivery slots.

-Aldi offer a food parcel of essentials for £9.99 – unfortunately, this is often sold out www.aldi.co.uk/food-parcels
+Aldi offer a food parcel of essentials for around £20.
+However, the food parcel is now only available in certain areas and its popularity means it is often sold out www.aldi.co.uk/food-parcels

 The supermarket have recently started a click and collect service – there is a charge for using the service and it is not yet available at every store groceries.aldi.co.uk/en-GB/Grocery-Click-and-Collect

 As well as accessing deliveries online, you can call 0345 611 6111 and select option 5 to place an order from 47 basic, but essential items.
+The service is only available if you live within 10 miles of a Morrisons shop.
 Delivery is free for elderly or vulnerable customers, or there is a £4.50 charge for most others using the service.
 You can find more information here: my.morrisons.com/doorstep-deliveries.

-Morrisons also offer a food box service similar to Aldi’s.
+Morrisons also offer a food box service.
 Dietary specific options like vegan or gluten free are available.
 You can order the food boxes online here: morrisons.com/food-boxes/boxes.

 A number of Co-op stores are offering food deliveries, so it’s worth checking whether the stores in your area are offering it by visiting coop.co.uk/ways-to-shop/home-delivery